truenas/documentation/content/CORE/GettingStarted/Install.md

 ---
-title: "Installing TrueNAS"
+title: "Install"
-geekdocCollapseSection: true
 weight: 10
 ---

 {{< toc >}}

-## ISO Verification
+Now that the <file>.iso</file> file is downloaded, you can start installing TrueNAS!

+{{< expand "ISO Verification" "v" >}}
 The iXsystems Security Team cryptographically signs TrueNAS ISO files so that users can verify the integrity of their downloaded file.
-This article demonstrates how to verify an ISO file using the [Pretty Good Privacy (PGP)](https://tools.ietf.org/html/rfc4880) and [SHA256](https://tools.ietf.org/html/rfc6234) methods.
+This section demonstrates how to verify an ISO file using the [Pretty Good Privacy (PGP)](https://tools.ietf.org/html/rfc4880) and [SHA256](https://tools.ietf.org/html/rfc6234) methods.

 ### PGP ISO Verification

 You will need an OpenPGP encryption application for this method of ISO verification.
 There are many different free applications available, but the OpenPGP group provides a list of available software for different operating systems at https://www.openpgp.org/software/.
-The examples in this section show verifying the TrueNAS `.iso` using [gnupg2](https://gnupg.org/software/index.html) in a command prompt, but [Gpg4win](https://www.gpg4win.org/) is also a good option for Windows users.
+The examples in this section show verifying the TrueNAS <file>.iso</file> using [gnupg2](https://gnupg.org/software/index.html) in a command prompt, but [Gpg4win](https://www.gpg4win.org/) is also a good option for Windows users.

-To verify the `.iso` source, go to https://www.truenas.com/download-tn-core/ , expand the **Security** option,  and click **PGP Signature** to download the Gnu Privacy Guard (`.gpg`) signature file.
+To verify the <file>.iso</file> source, go to https://www.truenas.com/download-tn-core/ , expand the **Security** option, and click *PGP Signature* to download the Gnu Privacy Guard (<file>.gpg</file>) signature file.
 Open the [PGP Public key link](http://keys.gnupg.net/pks/lookup?search=0xC8D62DEF767C1DB0DFF4E6EC358EAA9112CF7946&fingerprint=on&op=index) and note the address in your browser and **Search results for** string .

 Use one of the OpenPGP encryption tools mentioned above to import the public key and verify the PGP signature.

-Go to the `.iso` and `.iso.gpg` download location and import the public key using the keyserver address and search results string:
+Go to the <file>.iso</file> and <file>.iso.gpg</file> download location and import the public key using the keyserver address and search results string:

 ```
 q5sys@athena /tmp>  gpg --keyserver keys.gnupg.net --recv-keys 0xc8d62def767c1db0dff4e6ec358eaa9112cf7946